Coast of Manado - North Sulawesi

 Popo Malcolm - [9]

 More to the of West Betlehem there is a continuing reef with a short wall which is covered in soft Coral and Sponges with a maximum depth of 36m.
-Here you can find Leaf Scorpionfishes, Hawk fishes, Crocodilefishes and sometimes Napoleon Wrasses.
+Here you can find Leaf Scorpionfish, Hawkfish, Crocodilefish and sometimes Napoleon wrasse.